AmineSellami/RoundedSearchEntry-XamarinForms/README.md

 # RoundedSearchEntry-XamarinForms

-This is a demo for a custom search entry in Xamarin Forms.
+This is a demo for a custom search entry for Xamarin Forms.

 ### Core Project
 I have added some bindable properties like :